OUR COMMITMENTS

 At the same time, we are updating some of our signature models by proposing them in eco-friendly versions for next stock replenishments.

-The indicator we use is the proportion of items made of organic or recycled materials out of SOLO Group’s offering.
+The indicator we use is the proportion of items made of organic or recycled materials out of Solo Paris’s offering.
 Today, this proportion is 6.5% but we want it to become 22% by 2025.
 NB: 100% of RTP Apparel range is made of organic cotton since the creation of the brand.

 Offer